starlingcode/via-dev-environment/README.md

 In addition you will need the VirtualBox extension pack to provide USB device passthrough support for flashing.
 [Download the appropriate extension pack](https://www.virtualbox.org/wiki/Downloads) for your version of VirtualBox.

 On Windows double click the downloaded .vbox-extpack file to install.
 You will also want to install the [STLink USB driver](http://www.st.com/web/en/catalog/tools/PF260219) if you are using the STLink programmer.
-(You may need to install libusb drivers with Zadig to flash on windows but not sure??)

 On Linux or Mac OSX install it using the VBoxManage command by navigating to the location of the downloaded file and running: